February 2025

 Community Engagement

-Teresa Girolamo was featured on Spectrum Spotlight, the Mentoring Autistic Minds podcast, to talk about the experiences of racially and ethnically minoritized autistic individuals in adulthood.
-Tune in here.
+Teresa Girolamo was featured on Spectrum Spotlight, the Mentoring Autistic Minds podcast, to talk about the experiences of autistic adolescents preparing to enter adulthood.

 Interprofessional Connection

-Our lab presented on social drivers of health in the transition to adulthood of autistic individuals to multidisciplinary health professionals via the Autism Research & Practice Continuing Medical Education Seminar at UC San Diego/Rady Children’s Hospital.
+Our lab presented on the transition to adulthood in autism to multidisciplinary health professionals via the Autism Research & Practice Continuing Medical Education Seminar at UC San Diego/Rady Children’s Hospital.
 We enjoyed learning from healthcare practitioners about their clinical practice needs, priorities, and experiences!

 April 2024